 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-Ground Water Under the Direct Influence of surface water testing has not been completed because all water is treated to the specifications for surface water.
+The State has determined that this source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+It would be beneficial to determine the construction data of the intake and submit to the Agency.
+It appears there is an effective barrier provided to direct surface influence based on past bacteriological results.